Joe Copcutt

-Joe Copcutt (born 2 August 1988 from London, England) is an English metal bassist.
+Joe Copcutt (born 2 August 1988) is an English metal bassist.
 He is a founding member of Zoax and bassist of AxeWound.

 Early life and career

 Copcutt was born in Islington, London, England.
 Copcutt's musical career began when he joined 12 Ton Method in 2006 around the time of leaving the band in 2008 he joined Rise to Remain replacing Theo Tan.
 Copcutt left Rise to Remain in 2012 along with Pat Lundy.
 In that same year he joined AxeWound.
 In 2013 Copcutt formed a new London based band named Zoax with Adam Carroll, Dan Prasad, Doug Wotherspoon & Jon Rogers.
 In 2018 he joined Carroll in the newly formed The Gore Club.

 Personal life

 Copcutt is a vegan, he is also a fan of Arsenal F.C.